 When deciding what are ‘reasonable steps’, the council should look at the circumstances and particular needs of your household.
 The council should talk to you about what steps would be appropriate in your case and agree the steps to be taken with you.

 Examples of the reasonable steps a council could take are:

-- actively helping you arrange or apply for accommodation with another organisation, for example with a Housing Association, or an organisation that provides Supported Housing;
+- helping you apply for accommodation with another organisation

-- actively helping you arrange or apply for private rented accommodation, shared housing or suitable, sustainable accommodation with family or friends;
+- helping you arrange or apply for private rented accommodation

 - providing you with a furniture pack for a new home.